rbosh/ml-adp/doc/guide.rst

 If provided with samples of $S_0$ and $\Xi$, then it computes the corresponding samples of $k^{F, A}(S_0,\Xi)$.
 Relying on the automatic differentation capabilites of Pytorch, the user can then differentiate through this numerical simulation and apply gradient descent methods to modify the object-state (the *parameters*) of the control functions $A$ to have $A_t$ turn into the relevant optimal control $\bar{A}_t$ for all times $t$, or, in other words, to transform the :class:`ml_adp.cost.CostToGo`-object into an implementation of the cost-to-go of the problem (as defined above), making apparent the connection of its class to the namesake mathematical object.

-:py:class:`ml_adp.cost.CostToGo` exports a list-like interface to its instances that implies effective composition-decomposition properties and facilitates leveraging the so-called /*dynamic programming principle* as part of the above approach.
+:py:class:`ml_adp.cost.CostToGo` exports a list-like interface for its instances that implies effective composition-decomposition properties and facilitates leveraging the so-called *dynamic programming principle* in the above approaches.
 The relevant algorithms rely on the approximate satisfaction of the Bellman equations and are the object of study of the field of *approximate dynamic programming*.